Look Homeward, Angel: Part One

 The first marriage of Oliver Gant, father of the protagonist, Eugene, ends in tragedy, after which Oliver becomes an alcoholic; the battle with alcoholism remains the major struggle of his life.
 He eventually remarries, builds a new house, and starts a family.
-However, the couple is beset with tragedy: their first daughter dies of cholera in infancy, while two more babies die at birth.
-In the wake of these losses, a destabilized Oliver is sent to Richmond for a "cure" with little success.
-He returns home to abuse his family, at times threatening to kill his second wife Eliza (Eugene Gant's mother).
-The couple remain together, however, and have a total of six surviving children, the oldest born in 1894.
+The couple have a total of six surviving children.

 Eugene's birth follows a difficult labor during which his father, Oliver, is drunk downstairs.
-Nonetheless, Oliver Gant forms a special bond with his son, Eugene, from early on.
-He begins to get his drinking under control, with less frequent occasional binges, although his marriage becomes strained as Eliza's patience with him grows thinner.
-By the fifth chapter they are no longer sleeping in the same bedroom.
+Oliver forms a special bond with his son from early on.
+He begins to get his drinking under control, although his marriage becomes strained as Eliza's patience with him grows thinner.